Anglers are responsible for following all rules below.

-- THE DIVISIONS: This competition is set up for individual competitors only.
+- THE DIVISIONS: This competition is set up for individual competitors and a team category.
 This is a River Bassin Qualifier.
 The specifics on how a Qualifier works with the River Bassin Trail can be found at their website.

 - REGISTRATION AND FEES:We aim to provide a low cost sport with a low cost tournament trail so that all can afford to enter.

 Individual Angler (includes entry to the individual division only)

 Team (includes entry to the individual and team division)